Skip to main content

 Consider Biomagnetism If:

-• You prefer non-invasive approaches (no needles).
+• You want a hands-off way (no needles).

-• You are interested in pH and terrain-balance concepts.
+• You like pH and terrain-balance ideas.

-• You want a gentle, hands-off method.
+• You want a gentle method.

 Consider Acupuncture If: